elastic/harp/samples/act-as-vault-server/README.md

-# Act as a readonly Vault server with mTLS
+# Act as a read only Vault server with mTLS

-Use harp as a Hashicorp Vault API compatible service to use Vault environment tools (consul-template, etc.).
+Use harp as a HashiCorp Vault API compatible service to use Vault environment tools (consul-template, etc.).

 > Use and prepare vault compatible tools during bootstrap phase when vault is